dhleong/ps4-waker/README.md

 Searching:
   If no timeout is provided to search, it will stop on the first result

+Key names:
+  Button names are case insensitive, and can be one of:
+    up, down, left, right, enter, back, option, ps
+  You cannot send the actual x, square, etc. buttons
+  A string of key presses may be provided, separated by spaces, and they will be sent sequentially.
 ```

 For most cases, simply run the executable with no arguments.
 On first run,